-SHAHEED E SAALIS - QAZI NOOR ALLAH SHUSTARI HINDUSTANI - 956-1019 AH
+SHAHEED E SAALIS - QAZI NOOR ALLAH SHUSTARI HINDUSTANI

-Name : Noor Allah Shustari s/o Sayed Mohammed Sharif al Hussain
+Name: Noor Allah Shustari s/o Sayed Mohammed Sharif al Hussain

-Titles:Qazi and Zia al DeenKunyat : Abul MajdBorn:On :956 H (1549 A.D.)At: Shustar,Khuzistan, IranMartyred:26 Rabi al Awwal 1019 HAt Agra, India:Age:63 years
+Titles : Qazi and Zia al Deen Kunyat : Abul Majd

+Born : On : 956 H (1549 A.D.)
+At:

+Shustar, Khuzistan, Iran

+Martyred: 26 Rabi al Awwal 1019

+H At Agra, India:

+Age: 63 years

-We would like to discuss at some length about how Islam came to India and who were the august personalities who made supreme sacrifices to pave the way for the followers of the Al e Mohammed (s.a) to follow the True Faith without any fear or hindrance.
+We would like to discuss at some length how Islam came to India and who the august were personalities who made supreme sacrifices to pave the way for the followers of the Al e Mohammed (s.a) to follow the True Faith without fear any or hindrance.
 Therefore we shall have to highlight the circumstances under whichshaheed Saalis was martyred under the sword of the Islamic Rulers!
-From the period of Allama Hilli the experts in the Jafari Figh were the important targets of establishments of those days.
-We can the list 4 or 5 eminent Mujtahids who were martyred.
+From the period of Allama Hilli the experts in the Jafari Fiqh were the important targets of the establishments of those days.
+We can list 4 or 5 eminent Mujtahids who were martyred.
 In this series we have already discussed about the first two martyrs.
-We are now discussing about Saalis, the Third Martyr, Oazi Noor Allah the Shaheed e Shustari.
-There has been difference of opinion among the eminent Ulema as to who was the third martyr, the fourth and the fifth.
+We are now discussing about the Shaheed e Saalis, the Third Martyr, Qazi Noor Allah Shustari.
+There difference of opinion has been among eminent Ulema as to who was the third martyr, the fourth and the fifth.
 The Ulema in the Sub-Continent have been unanimous in their opinion that Qazi Noor Allah Shustari is the Shaheed e Saalis (The Third Martyr).
-The obvious reason for this opinion is the great sacrifice he made and the propagation of the word of the Ahl e Bayt (a.s) that wasa done by him against all odds.
-Allama Mohammed Taqi of Iran is termed as Shaheed e Rabeh (the Fourth Martyr).
+The obvious reason for this opinion is the great sacrifice he made and the propagation of the word of the Ahl e Bayt (a.s)that wasa done by him against all odds.
+Allama Mohammed Taqi of Iran is termed as Shaheed e Rabeh Fourth Martyr).
 But many Ulema of the Sub-Continent are of opinion that this privilege must go to a cleric of Delhi who had written a fitting reply for the infamous book "Tohfa e Asna Ashariya" and therefore he was poisoned to death by his enemies.
 The Ulema in the Middle East list Mulla Mohammed Taqi as the Third Martyr and Baqir al Sadr as the Fourth Martyr.
 Noor Allah Shustari doesn't find a place in their listing.
 But one should remember that his greatness as a scholar and jurist is recognized by one and all.